Lambda-School-Labs/Labs25-GH-Guided-Practice/README.md

 ## Objectives

-- By the end of this guided project you will have demonstrated the following: x - You will be able to create a _branch_ off of the **main** branch of a repository. x - You will be able to submit a _pull-request_ from your feature branch onto the **main** branch. x - You will be able to _merge_ the **main** branch onto your feature branch. x - You will be able to resolve any _merge conflicts_ that come up. x - You will be able to delete a feature branch.
+- By the end of this guided project you will have demonstrated the following:
+  - You will be able to create a _branch_ off of the **main** branch of a repository.
+  - You will be able to submit a _pull-request_ from your feature branch onto the **main** branch.
+  - You will be able to _merge_ the **main** branch onto your feature branch.
+  - You will be able to resolve any _merge conflicts_ that come up.
+  - You will be able to delete a feature branch.

 ## Introduction